nlee728/Giftastic/Reqs.md

 Attempt to complete homework assignment as described in instructions.
 If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
 Adding a README.md as well as adding this homework to your portfolio are required as well and more information can be found below.

+Bonus Goals

+Ensure your app is fully mobile responsive.
+Allow users to request additional gifs to be added to the page.
+Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

+List additional metadata (title, tags, etc) for each gif in a clean and readable format.
+Include a 1-click download button for each gif, this should work across device types.
+Integrate this search with additional APIs such as OMDB, or Bands in Town.
+Be creative and build something you are proud to showcase in your portfolio

+Allow users to add their favorite gifs to a favorites section.

+This should persist even when they select or add a new topic.
+If you are looking for a major challenge, look into making this section persist even when the page is reloaded(via localStorage or cookies).

+Reminder: Submission on BCS

+Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!

 Create a README.md

 Add a README.md to your repository describing the project.
 Here are some resources for creating your README.md.
 Here are some resources to help you along the way:

 About READMEs
 Mastering Markdown

 Add To Your Portfolio
 After completing the homework please add the piece to your portfolio.
 Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
 To receive an 'A' on any assignment, you must link to it from your portfolio.

-A Few Last Notes

-Styling and theme are completely up to you.
-Get creative!
-Remember to deploy your assignment to Github Pages.
+One More Thing

-*If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
+If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
 If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

 Good Luck!